edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     $ uv init searchbot \
       && cd searchbot

-For now, we know we're going to need are Gel and FastAPI, so let's add those following uv's instructions on `managing dependencies
+For now, we know we're going to need Gel and FastAPI, so let's add those following uv's instructions on `managing dependencies
 <https://docs.astral.sh/uv/concepts/projects/dependencies/#optional-dependencies>`_,
 as well as FastAPI's `installation docs
 <https://fastapi.tiangolo.com/#installation>`_.
 Running ``uv sync`` after that
 will create our virtual environment in a ``.venv`` directory and ensure it's ready.
-Finally, we'll activate the environment and get started.
+As a last step, we'll activate the environment and get started.

 .. code-block:: bash
     $ uv add "fastapi[standard]" \